-Our gritting crews are on standby, around the clock, up to the end of March.
-They're ready to treat the 321 miles of roads on our main gritting routes.
+Our gritting crews are on standby around the clock until the end of March, ready to treat the 321 miles of roads on our main gritting routes.

-We have a winter plan that sets out our responsibilities for gritting and snow clearing.
+Our winter plan sets out our responsibilities for gritting and snow clearing.

-We provide 450 grit bins across the borough.
-We fill them once in mid-November.
+We provide 450 grit bins across the borough which we fill once in mid-November.
 Used correctly, this should be enough grit to last the entire winter period, so we won't refill them.

 The grit bins are located in places that we don't grit; we don't provide them on request.

 We're not responsible for gritting areas we don't own, or for filling private grit bins, for example those outside bus/train stations and supermarkets, or those owned by Berneslai Homes.
-This is the responsibility of the owner.
+These are the responsibility of the owner.

 The grit we provide should be used to treat the pavements and roads in your area that we don’t grit.
 You shouldn’t use it on your own property.

-When using the grit, you only need one tablespoon of grit to cover 1 sq metre of ground.
+When using grit you only need one tablespoon of grit to cover 1 square metre of ground.
 Try to spread grit before snow falls as it needs to be activated by pedestrians walking on it or traffic driving over it for it to work properly.

 If you're driving, make sure you've checked that your vehicle's ready for winter and drive with care.
-You can get the latest weather reports from the Met Office or sign up for Met Office Twitter alerts.
+You can get the latest weather reports from the Met Office or sign up for Met Office email updates.

-The Met Office has also produced some helpful guides as part of their Weather Ready campaign
+The Met Office has also produced some helpful guides about travelling during winter.

-We rely on weather reports from the Met Desk and surface temperature information from ice-alert stations at Penistone, Dodworth, Great Houghton, Hoyland and Victoria to predict when we'll need to grit.
+We rely on weather reports from the Met Office and surface temperature information from ice-alert stations at Penistone, Dodworth, Great Houghton, Hoyland and Victoria to predict when we'll need to grit.